pairofdocs/mod_maker_mpq/README.md

 First install `Vbr4` from `mod_maker_mpq/WinMPQ/Vbr4` by double clicking setup.exe.

 Then install `RunPack3` from `mod_maker_mpq/WinMPQ/RunPack3` by double clicking setup.exe.
-These installations need to be done only once.
+These libs need to be installed only once.

 ### Usage
-If not done already [download](https://github.com/pairofdocs/mod_maker_mpq/archive/refs/heads/master.zip) the files from this github page and unzip to a location on your PC.
+If not done already, [download](https://github.com/pairofdocs/mod_maker_mpq/archive/refs/heads/master.zip) the files from this github page and unzip to a location on your PC.

-Copy and paste your current `patch_d2.mpq` from `../Diablo II/` to `.../mod_maker_mpq/mpqOrig/` (create the `mpqOrig` folder if it doesn't exist).
+Copy and paste your current `patch_d2.mpq` from `<yourpath>.../Diablo II/` to `mod_maker_mpq/mpqOrig/`.

-`mod maker mpq` will use the original mpq file and based on configured settings will create a modified one in `mpqModded/patch_d2.mpq`.
+`mod maker mpq` will use the original mpq file and based on configured settings will create a modified one in `mod_maker_mpq/mpqModded/`.

 Edit the sections in `settings.ini` ([settings](https://github.com/pairofdocs/mod_maker_mpq/blob/master/settings.ini)) and create a modded `patch_d2.mp` with:
 ```cmd